mattkope/Data-Analysis-Chatbot/README.md

 ## A Streamlit Chatbot that does Exploratory Analysis on csv Files

-The purpose of the chatbot is to show data cleaning suggestions, correlations, potentional outliers, variable creation suggestions, and skewness in the data of a given csv file.
+The purpose of the chatbot is to show data cleaning suggestions, correlations, potential outliers, variable creation suggestions, and skewness in the data of a given csv file.
 The following project is made up of the following main components:

 - Python to code the chatbot
 - OpenAI's API to access large language models